 - Scan your paperwork any time, from any place.

 Not only do freight owner-operators trust Truckstop to find good loads, they trust us to get paid.

 If there’s one thing predictable about the freight industry, it’s that it’s unpredictable.
 Market conditions ebb and flow, which can impact cash flow.
 Even in uncertain times, getting paid should be a certainty.
 That’s where freight bill factoring comes in to take the burden off.
 At Truckstop we make the process simple, so you can get to the task at hand: finding loads and making money.

 Here’s how it works: You’ve booked a load and successfully moved your freight.
 Instead of invoicing the broker (when you find the time to get to it) and waiting weeks to get paid, you submit your paperwork to Truckstop Factoring.
 You can even do this from the road with our mobile app.
-Once the freight bill factoring team verifies the invoice, you get payment right away (often as soon as the same day if all goes smoothly).get started
+Once the freight bill factoring team verifies the invoice, you get payment right away (often within 24 hours if all goes smoothly).get started

 Unburden yourself from back-office backlog.

 Maybe your trucking operation is going gangbusters, keeping your truck or fleet on the road, and keeping you busier than ever.
 Maybe for the first time, you can’t keep up with back-office billing and invoicing.
 This is another reason to take a look at transportation factoring services.
 Truckstop Factoring takes the paperwork and invoicing tasks off your hands and shifts it to our full-service billing team, saving you hours of valuable time and eliminating invoicing headaches.Sign Me Up

 Don’t let cash-flow concerns drive your business to a screeching halt.